Rewards Rating: | 4.1 / 5 |

 Other Notable Features: $75 annual Southwest travel credit, 4 Upgraded Boardings per year (when available), 25% discount on in-flight purchases, no foreign transaction fees, 1,500 tier qualifying points (TQPs) for each $10,000 spent (up to $100,000/15,000 TQPs per year), 2 free checked bags.

 The Southwest Rapid Rewards Priority card is the highest-tier co-branded Southwest consumer travel rewards card.
-And while many of its features are also found on the entry-level and mid-tier options–including a chance to earn bonus rewards for travel, a sign-up bonus and in-flight discounts – the Southwest Priority card goes further.
+Many of its features are also found on the entry-level and mid-tier options, but the Southwest Priority card goes further.

-The card offers a number of perks that can easily offset its $149 annual fee, including four upgraded boardings per year (when available) and a $75 annual travel credit.
-You also get a higher anniversary bonus than the other Southwest cards offer: 7,500 points each year after your anniversary, plus 1,500 tier qualifying points (TQPs) for every $10,000 you spend on purchases each year.
-These two perks will surely stand out for loyal Southwest flyers who want to reach Southwest A-list status or earn the coveted Companion Pass.
+The Rapid Rewards Priority card offers a number of perks that can easily offset its $149 annual fee, including four upgraded boardings per year (when available) and a $75 annual travel credit.
+The card also carries a higher anniversary bonus than other Southwest cards.
+These two perks should stand out for frequent Southwest flyers who want to reach Southwest A-list status or earn the coveted Companion Pass down the line.

 Why you might want the Southwest Rapid Rewards Priority Credit Card

-If you frequently fly with Southwest and are looking for a new way to stockpile Rapid Rewards points, the Southwest Rapid Rewards Priority Credit Card is a great way to get there.
-It comes with a high annual fee, but it offers a few more perks than other Southwest cards.
+If you frequently fly with Southwest, the Rapid Rewards Priority Credit Card is a great way to earn points, especially thanks to its high annual bonus.
+And though the card comes with a high annual fee, it offers more valuable perks than other Southwest cards.

 Anniversary credits and bonus points

-In addition to a decent sign-up bonus, the Southwest Priority card comes with a 7,500-point bonus every year on your account anniversary.
-This might not seem like much, but it can be worth about $120 in airfare when redeemed for the Wanna Get Away fare.
+The Southwest Priority card also comes with a 7,500-point bonus every year on your account anniversary.
+This might not seem like much, but it could be worth over $110 in airfare based on Bankrate’s airline mile valuations.

-The card also includes an annual Southwest travel credit of up to $75, which is automatically applied to your statement when you use your card to make a Southwest purchase (excludes in-flight purchases).
-When you combine the anniversary bonus with the $75 savings on airfare every year, it is easy to offset the card’s $149 annual fee.
+The card also includes an annual Southwest travel credit of up to $75, which is automatically applied to your statement when you use your card to make a Southwest purchase (excluding in-flight purchases).
+Taken together, the recurring anniversary bonus and annual $75 airfare credit, can offset the card’s $149 annual fee on their own.

-The Priority card also earns 2X points in a few other categories like Rapid Rewards hotel and car rental partners, local transit and commuting purchases, as well as internet, cable, phone and select streaming services.
+The Priority card also earns 2X points for Rapid Rewards hotel and car rental partner purchases, local transit and commuting purchases, as well as internet, cable, phone and select streaming service subscriptions.
 All other purchases earn 1X points.

 See related: 16 ways to earn Southwest points quickly